CommunityToolkit/Graph-Controls/README.md

 Once you are authenticated, you can then make requests to the Graph using the GraphServiceClient instance.

-> Install the `CommunityToolkit.Net.Graph` package.
+> Install the `CommunityToolkit.Graph` package.

 ```
-using CommunityToolkit.Net.Authentication;
+using CommunityToolkit.Authentication;
-using CommunityToolkit.Net.Graph.Extensions;
+using CommunityToolkit.Graph.Extensions;

 var provider = ProviderManager.Instance.GlobalProvider;